 And what better time of year in which to do it?
 Robust and spicy, reflecting the hot, sunny, windswept land from which they spring, in either direction the route is sheer pleasure to drive through.

-Latour de France with its old fortified centre rising up from a bend in the Agly, by Planezes the dear little chapel of St Pierre, in Rasigueres an interesting pottery.
+Latour de France with its old fortified centre rising up from a bend in the Agly, Planezes and the little chapel of St Pierre, Rasigueres with interesting art and pottery.

 Belesta has its Chateau Museum of Prehistory, a cave and dolmen to visit and the nearby Chateau de Caladroy, ancient border fortress, is a spectacular Domaine whose wines feature on the lists of the best restaurants of the Cote d’Azur.